k1r0s/preact-routlet/README.md

 render(<Main />, document.querySelector("#root"));
 ```

-Then you have some king of folder structure like this:
+Then you have some kind of folder structure like this:

 ```
 src/domain/